A National Public Opinion Poll

 About the Partners

-The six leading health organizations which commissioned the research: Association of Faculties of Medicine of Canada (AFMC), the Health Charities Coalition of Canada, HealthCareCAN, Innovative Medicines Canada, MEDEC – Canada’s Medical Technology Companies and Research Canada: An Alliance for Health Discovery.
+The six leading health organizations that commissioned the research are: Association of Faculties of Medicine of Canada (AFMC), Health Charities Coalition of Canada, HealthCareCAN, Innovative Medicines Canada, Medtech Canada and Research Canada: An Alliance for Health Discovery.